Savings Calculator

 6. Your Next Step

 The fastest way to get your actual number is to use the free calculator on this site.
 You enter your average monthly SCE bill and get back a personalized estimate: system size, monthly PPA payment, and a 25-year savings projection.
 It takes 60 seconds.
+If you want to compare installers first, see the top solar companies serving Temecula in 2026.

 Your Savings Estimate Takes 60 Seconds